Concept, creative direction, direction, production, photography, motion design, post-production: Peter Thiedeke

 My innovative work alters the material and dimensional nature of the photographic image by treating digital photographs as 3-D units in a similar way to that of computer generated imagery (CGI) in games design and digital cinema.
 Despite the widespread discourse of the digital image, photography hasn’t been conceptualised in this way.
 To the best of my knowledge, this transformative hybrid process hasn’t been used with pixel-based digital photography before.
 This represents an amplification of the definition of digital photography.

 Selected and commissioned by Bleached Arts Ltd, I creatively directed and produced the visual identity for the Bleach* Festival 2017 that appeared in the following media: 30,000 printed catalogues; more than 130,000 outdoor print media insertions; 8,473 views of the launch video on Facebook; 3,853,000 people reached through television; 45,152 visits to the Bleach* Festival website; 1,612,333 Facebook impressions and 4,513 Instagram follows were recorded from 974,738 unique users.
+The work won the Australian Marketing Institute – Award for Marketing Excellence / Not for Profit Marketing.
 I have since been commissioned to creatively direct the visual identity for the Bleach* Festival 2018.

 The Bleach* Festival program explores the relationship between sport and art — emotion and motion.
 The creative direction and visual approach, through the capturing of aerial performances with high-speed photography, also addresses the need for a cohesive visual treatment required for the cross-platform integrated communications campaign involving motion design, still and interactive image components.
 The image database that lies at the heart of this work consists of more than 25,000 images captured in numerous bursts or sequences of high speed action.
 I developed a new method as a simple solution to a complex problem by reverse engineering a technique, typically used to capture the bullet time sequences (also known as time-slice), brought to the mainstream in feature films such as The Matrix.
 The origins of this multi-camera array approach date back to 19th century experiments by still and moving imaging pioneer Eadweard Muybridge.
 My innovative adaptation, using a single camera set-up, allows me to capture motion in 360º in real-time and then spatially re-organise the subject matter through digital post-production.
 This was achievable by rotating the subject during capture, rather than the image plane, as with time-slice techniques.
 In contrast to multi-camera array techniques that temporally represent one fraction of a real-time second of a single event, my continuous image sequences of multiple takes of action record the temporal and spatial changes that occur through prolonged time.
 These parameters can then be re-configured in post-production.
 The images were spatially composited and temporally re-timed frame by frame to form new sequences and new fictions.
 Questioning photography's indexical relationship to reality, the choreography that you see in this live action imagery did not actually occur during the performances, but only in the virtual realm of the database, the virtual 3D workspace and the timeline of the interface.